ucsb-bren/ESM296-3W-2016/wk00_general/setup.md

         git config –-global user.name "your GitHub account name" git config –-global user.email "GitHubEmail@something.com"

+        # list your config and check that your user.name and user.email variables are set
+        git config --list

 1. Open Rstudio and set the path to Git executable.
 Go to Tools > Global Options > Git/SVN.
 You should browse to the git executable which is usually, dependent on operating system:

     - Mac: `/usr/local/git/bin/git`